sabasajjadi/Commission-Calculator/README.md

 Calculate the total commission earned by a sales rep for a given period of time

 ## Required Python Packes Instruction:
-All required packages are included in the file.
+All required packages are included in the files.

 ## Details of the code
 The purpose of this code is to calculate the total commission for specific sales rep during specific time period.
 There are total 4 .py files in the repo a long with 2 datasets (Deals and Products).
 In Main.py file, there are two functions (load_dataframes, and total_commission).